Valves Used in Reverse Osmosis Systems

 Automatic shutoff valves shut off or turn on depending on the tank levels.
-These are membrane operated valves which work in conjunction with pre pressurised tanks and float valves to automatically turn the feed to the RO-system off when the tank is full and back on when the tank level drops below a certain pre-set point.
+These are membrane operated valves which work in conjunction with pre pressurized tanks.
+They also work with float valves to automatically turn the feed to the RO-system off when the tank is full and back on when the tank level drops below a certain pre-set point.
 They help to save and conserve water.
 They operate mechanically and no electricity is required.

-Float valves have a float that senses the level of water beyond a certain level and automatically stop the flow of water into a tank or reservoir.
-When the water level reaches the float position, the buoyancy of the float causes the arm to elevate, thereby closing the valve.
-When used in conjunction with a membrane type automatic shut off valve.
-The back pressure created by closing the tank valve will trigger the shutoff valve to turn off the water feed to the RO-system.
+Float valves have a float that senses the water level in a tank or reservoir and automatically stops the flow of water into the tank or reservoir when the water level rises beyond a certain point.
+When the water level reaches the float position, the float’s buoyancy causes the valve’s arm to elevate, thereby closing the valve.
+When used in conjunction with a membrane type automatic shut off valve, the back pressure created by closing the tank valve will trigger the shutoff valve to turn off the feed water flowing into the RO-system.
 When water is used and the level drops, the valve will open, disengaging the shutoff valve and allowing feedwater to flow to the RO-system again.